jasemichael/cs1440-wilson-jase-assn3/doc/Rubric.md

 | Points | Criteria
 |:------:|--------------------------------------------------------------------------------
-| 5      | 1st draft class diagram describes supplied classes' relationships, data members and methods accurately
+| 5      | 1st draft UML class diagram describes supplied classes' relationships, data members and methods accurately
-| 5      | 1st draft class diagram describes new classes' relationships, data members and methods accurately
+| 5      | 1st draft UML class diagram describes new classes' relationships, data members and methods
-| 5      | 1st draft class diagram adheres to UML standards as far as these were explained in class
+| 5      | 1st draft UML class diagram adheres to UML standards as far as these were explained in class
-| 5      | 1st draft Users' Manual describes the program's User Interface<br/>Instructions are appropriate for the intended audience
+| 10     | 1st draft Users' Manual describes the program's User Interface<br/>Instructions are appropriate for the intended audience
+| 10     | At least two peer reviews (at least 250 words each) are present<br/>Peer reviews written by your study buddies are also included
-| 30     | Final code implements all features required by the Program Requirements Specification
+| 20     | Final code implements all features required by the Program Requirements Specification
-| 15     | Final code matches the final draft UML class diagram and Software Development Plan
+| 10     | Final code matches the final draft UML class diagram and Software Development Plan
 | 5      | Final draft User's Manual accurately describes user interface of the final product
 | 20     | All supplied Unit Tests pass<br/>Unit Tests are meaningful; no trivial unit tests are present; suitable replacements are provided if your design invalidates any supplied tests